 PRP tends to improve hair caliber and hair growth for about four to six weeks, requiring multiple repeated treatments initially, usually 3-6 treatments over 4 week intervals, then maintaince from there.
-On average, however, most patients will require their repeat PRP treatment after an average of one year in order to maintain the hair growth effects.
+On average, most patients will require their repeat PRP treatments after an average of 6-12 months in order to maintain the hair growth effects.

 Is there a recovery period or downtime after PRP treatments?